labstructbioinf/pLM-BLAST/README.md

 pLM-BLAST is a sensitive remote homology detection tool that is based on the comparison of residue embeddings obtained from the protein language model ProtTrans5.
 It is available as a standalone package as well as an easy-to-use web server within the MPI Bioinformatics Toolkit, where several precomputed databases (e.g., ECOD, InterPro, and PDB) can be searched.

+Note: the method is being actively developed, please expect soon new features, such as speed improvement, global alignment, and others.

 ## Table of contents
 * [ Installation ](#Installation)
 * [ Usage ](#Usage)